Difference Between Descriptive and Inferential Statistics |Business Statistics | BBA | BBA-BI

 Reference Notes of Management

-Statistics is the art of collecting, analyzing, presenting and interpreting data.
+Difference Between Descriptive and Inferential Statistics: Statistics is the art of collecting, analyzing, presenting, and interpreting data.

 Statistics is sub-divided into two categories: